OpenMind/brainpack/docs/Materials.md

 **1 ea.
 Audio Amplifier** DROK 15W+15W 2.0 2pcs 12V Amplifier Board, Dual Channel Audio Amplifier Board PAM8620 DC 8-26V Digital Stereo Amp Module Class D Mini Power https://www.amazon.com/dp/B0CQJRL235

 Design notes: Working voltage: DC8~26V, 15W stereo (24V 8ohm)/ 10W stereo (12V 8 ohm), if connect 4 ohm or 2 ohm speaker, the power will be automatically limited to 15W.
-Calulation: We are powering with 12V.
-Assuming autolimiting to 15W per side, aka (12V/15W =) 1.25 A per channel, the combined max power draw is limited to 1.25 + 1.25 = 2.5A, with overhead that works out to ~3A.
+Calculation: We are powering with 12V.
+Assuming auto limiting to 15W per side, aka (12V/15W =) 1.25 A per channel, the combined max power draw is limited to 1.25 + 1.25 = 2.5A, with overhead that works out to ~3A.

 **2 ea.
 Speaker 42mm 8W 4ohm** Mouser #: 665-AS04204PR Mfr. #: AS04204PR Mfr.: PUI Audio https://mou.sr/4sO2Qsp.
 These are 4 ohm speakers.
-The DROK audio amplifier will autolimit power to 15W per side (which overloads the speakers, leading to distortion, so do not turn the volume up all the way).
+The DROK audio amplifier will auto limit power to 15W per side (which overloads the speakers, leading to distortion, so do not turn the volume up all the way).

 **1 ea.
 Audio Cable** Seadream 3.5mm Aux Cable Short 2Pack 8 inch 3Port 3.5mm Right Angle Male to Male Stereo Audio Cable https://www.amazon.com/dp/B01L0YPVOY<br>